ilebedev/.vimrc/README.md

 Command in `.vimrc` | What the command does
 ------------- | -------------
-`set autoidndent` | Attempt to ident automatically.
+`set autoindent` | Attempt to ident automatically.
 `set paste` | Fix identation of code pasted into Vim.
 `set expandtab` | Replace tabs with spaces.
 `set shiftwidth=2` | Tabs are 2 spaces.